Aircraft & UAVs

 • MC-130J Commando II

 The MC-130J Commando II is Lockheed Martin's U.S. special-operations transport and tanker for low-level infiltration, exfiltration, resupply, and air-refueling missions.
-Air Force sources say it entered service in 2011, uses four Rolls-Royce AE 2100D3 turboprops and six-bladed composite propellers, and is the first aircraft documented to drop the GBU-43/B MOAB.
+Air Force sources document Afghanistan resupply missions, 2011 service entry, four Rolls-Royce AE 2100D3 turboprops, and the type's relationship to GBU-43/B MOAB airdrop training.

 Profile / Specs